JamFfm/PHMeasure/README.md

 # Usage

 Use this Sensor as any other sensor in Craftbeerpi 3.
 The Digit and Voltage values can help to calibrate.
+They are not needed for pH measurement.
-The main Calibaration is alredy described.
-Please change the formula in the code of the file "__init__.py" in the folder
+The main calibaration is already described above.

+Please do changes of the formula in the code of the file "__init__.py".

+It is situated in the folder

 home/pi/craftbeerpi3/modules/plugins/PHMeasure/

-They are not needed for pH Measurement.

 # Parameter